ericgsmith/d7patternlab/README.md

 ```

 ## Forms
 Forms... forms... forms.
-These can be a cunt the theme in Drupal, so we have matched Drupals form classes to our form
+These can be a cunt to theme in Drupal, so we have matched Drupals form classes to our form
 atoms.

 Each form item can have its label, error state, required state and description altered in data.json, or per template.